Baillieu Library: Art and artefacts

 Since 1959, a sculpture entitled Areopagitica has hung in the building's foyer.
 The work, by Norma Redpath, was the winning entry in the Baillieu Library mural competition of 1958.
 It was inspired by John Milton's Areopagitica: A speech for the liberty of unlicensed printing of 1644.

 The Alexandra Printing Press, located on the ground floor, was built in 1888 and donated to the Library by the Friends of the Baillieu in 1976.
 It is a rare, Australian-made version of the Albion press.

 The Noel Shaw Gallery and other exhibition spaces around the Baillieu feature programmes of exhibitions which highlight significant items from the Library's collections, and from the University's Cultural Collections.

 Friends of the Baillieu Library

-The University of Melbourne Library received its first major bequest over a century ago as George McArthur contributed his outstanding collection to the University.
+The University of Melbourne Library received its first major bequest from George McArthur of Maldon, who died in 1903.
 Since then, the Library has attracted strong support and gifts by other Library members and friends, including personal work from collectors' own libraries and inheritances or financial support, allowing it to acquire many notable publications.
 One of the most significant contributions came from Dr John Orde Poynton, who donated over 15,000 volumes, including many relating to the history of fine printing and the art of the book.

 The Friends of the Baillieu Library was established in 1966 with the purpose of funding the acquisition of new resources; members meet regularly for a programme of cultural and educational events.
 Support from the Friends is indispensable to the development, preservation, and enhancement of the Library's Rare Book collections.